How to Become an RN in Idaho: 5 Steps

 • Physiological integrity

-In the event you don’t pass the NCLEX, you’ll need to wait 45 days before you’re eligible to retake the test.
-During that time, review your candidate performance report (CPR) carefully — it highlights the areas where you struggled, helping you to build a solid study plan around that.
+Tip: In the event you don’t pass the NCLEX, you’ll need to wait 45 days before you’re eligible to retake the test.
+During that time, review your candidate performance report (CPR) carefully — it highlights the areas where you struggled, helping you to build a solid study plan and succeed on your next try.

 Step 3: Wait for Your Idaho RN License

-After completing the NCLEX-RN and submitting all required documentation, the final step is simply to wait for your license to be issued.
-The Idaho Board of Nursing will review your exam results, application, and background check results.
+Once you’ve passed the NCLEX-RN and submitted all required documentation, the Idaho Board of Nursing will review your exam results, application, and background check.
 If everything is in order, your official RN license will be granted.

 Idaho is a member of the Nurse Licensure Compact (NLC), which means you can apply for a multistate license.
-This is especially helpful for nurses who live near state borders, want to pursue travel nursing opportunities, or want the flexibility to explore jobs in multiple states.
+This is especially helpful for nurses who live near state borders, want to pursue travel nursing opportunities, telehealth roles, or want the flexibility to explore jobs in other states, such as Montana, Wyoming, and Washington.

 Step 4: Start Your Job Hunt

 You’ve learned how to become an RN in Idaho.
-Now, your RN license is your ticket to finding RN jobs in Idaho in your preferred specialties and settings — from major healthcare systems to rural hospitals and everything in between.
+Now, it’s time to see where you can work.
+RN jobs in Idaho can be found in a wide range of specialties and settings — from major healthcare systems to rural hospitals and everything in between.

 If you’re not interested in hospital settings, no problem — Idaho provides a variety of alternative career paths.
 You could find opportunities at research institutions like the Idaho Office of Underserved and Rural Medical Research, in educational establishments, or within government agencies such as the State of Idaho or the Idaho Department of Health and Welfare.